 Using the Disney Dining Plan for your Walt Disney World vacation or wondering, “is the meal plan worth the money?”
 We have a ton of resources for evaluating the pros & cons of the divisive Disney Dining Plan; if you do determine it’s right for you, there are tips & tricks here for getting the most out of it!

-We have used the Dining Plan several times and also opted not to use it several other times (and instead pay out of pocket).
+This collection of posts is our Ultimate Guide to the Disney Dining Plan.
+We’ve used the Dining Plan over a dozen times and have also opted not to use it a ton of other times (we pay out of pocket far more often than we use the DDP).
 We’re neither blind fans of the Disney Dining Plan nor are we opponents of it, and we bring this balanced perspective to our articles covering the Disney Dining Plan.

 The Disney Dining Plan can be a good or poor value depending upon how you will use it, and these articles will give you an idea of the best and worst ways to use the Disney Dining Plan from a value perspective, so you’ll know whether it’s for you (if you’ve yet to pull the trigger), or how you should plan on using the Dining Plan if you’ve already booked your Walt Disney World vacation!

 Click each link for comprehensive information you’ll want to know for each stage of planning your trip to Walt Disney World on the Disney Dining Plan!

 Disney Dining Plan Overview and Pros & Cons – Here’s all the information you need to know about the various versions of the Disney Dining Plan, including prices and what the various plans include.
 We also share our review of the Disney Dining Plan, and whether we think it’s worth the money.
 (It certainly isn’t for everyone–not even when it’s “free.”)